Reverse Mortgage Florida Condo Lenders

 • Adding an eligible spouse to the loan;

-• Receiving in excess of $20,000 in net proceeds needed by borrower(s) for current financial
+• Receiving in excess of $20,000 in net proceeds needed by the borrower(s) for current financial

 hardship.

-• Other Benefits to borrower as demonstrated in the written request.
+• Other Benefits to the borrower as demonstrated in the written request.

 SEASONING REQUIREMENTS

-• Acknowledge 12 months have not elapsed since the pervious reverse mortgage closed and
+• Acknowledge 12 months have not elapsed since the previous reverse mortgage closed and disbursed.

 • Indicate they still wish to move forward with the loan.